How to set-up an Amazon Echo for a child

 This is one of the things you should do as soon as you get an Echo, because anyone who can talk to your Echo can buy things from your Amazon account.
 If you have kids, you definitely do not want them buying a whole range of stuff without you knowing about it.

 Again, this is a general Alexa account setting, so open the Alexa app and open the menu.
-Then go to Settings > Alexa account > Voice purchasing.
+Then go to Settings > Account settings > Voice Purchasing.

 It's a toggle option and you could opt to have PIN protection, but it's safer to just turn it off - after all, the best way to browse and buy from Amazon is using the app.